Table of Contents

 Pityriasis rosea typically starts with a single, sharply defined, oval plaque which is also referred to as primary plaque, primary medallion, or herald patch.

-It is pale red with desquamation and scales at the margins.
+The patch is pale red with desquamation and scales at the margins.
 It is usually found on the torso.

 Secondary outbreaks develop within 2 weeks.
 They exhibit the same clinical picture as the primary efflorescence lesions.
 However, these lesions are smaller, making it possible for the clinician to diagnose them even weeks later.
 Secondary outbreaks tend to occur symmetrically on the torso and proximal extremities and usually extend into the main lines of the body.
 Head, neck, and distal extremities are not affected in the majority of cases.